 Always ask if the machine is FDA-approved or registered with the Medical Device Authority (MDA) of Malaysia.

-Who Is a Suitable Candidate for Pico Laser?
+Who Is a Good Candidate for Pico Laser Treatment?

 Ideal Candidates